Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 \subsection{Modeling of Faint Galaxies}

 We preselect faint galaxy candidates with an apparent magnitude between 17\,$g'$\,mag and 27.2\,$g'$\,mag and a mean surface brightness within the effective radius between $15\,g'\,\mathrm{mag\,arcsec^{-2}}$ and $29.4\,g'\,\mathrm{mag\,arcsec^{-2}}$.
 The faint limits are set to mitigate false detections.
 Further false detections are mitigated by removing objects with \verb+FLAGS>4+ or \verb+PETRO_RADIUS=0+.
-Furthermore, we reject clear point sources from our sample with \verb+S/G>0.9+ or $R_e<2\,\mathrm{px}=0.4\,\mathrm{arcsec}$, where $R_e$ is the directly integrated half-light radius, which is not corrected for the PSF.
+Furthermore, we reject clear point sources from our sample with \verb+S/G>0.9+ or $R_e<2\,\mathrm{px}=0.4\,\mathrm{arcsec}$, where $R_e$ is the directly integrated half-light radius (FLUX\_RADIUS for PHOT\_FLUXFRAC =0.5), which is not corrected for the PSF.
+Hence, our galaxy sample is limited to resolved galaxies and does not include globular clusters, nor ultra-compact dwarfs.

 To model the fainter galaxies, we fit single Sérsic models to all galaxy candidates.
 Unlike in \citet{Zoeller2024}, we do not perform a manual check and remasking of the fits.
 The main reason is to avoid an observer bias, i.e., unintentionally creating better manual masks for the galaxies in the Coma image than for the reference images or manually rejecting fewer fit results, which could potentially lead to an incorrect completeness correction.
 Furthermore, \cite{Zoeller2024} aimed for a clean sample, whereas we aim for a representative sample and statistically correct for contamination and completeness.